 Good lighting is key to emphasizing the textures and color balance of your food photograph.
-Choosing the right lighting for your food involves thinking about what parts of the food you’d want to emphasize.
-Maybe you want to showcase the juiciness of a freshly cooked cut of beef—or show-off the unique texture of a perfectly sliced piece of cheese.
+Choosing the right light source for your food involves thinking about what parts of the food you’d want to emphasize; do you want to showcase the juiciness of a freshly cooked cut of beef, or show-off the unique texture of a perfectly sliced piece of cheese?

 Here are some things to keep in mind to get the best lighting for your photograph:

 Lighting from the front has a tendency to create harsh bright spots in your photograph, meaning that textured foods won’t be contrasted to in a way that emphasizes the texture of your food, making it appear bland and tasteless.

 Lighting from the side of your food is a great way to bring out the shadows and bright spots of certain food textures—such as bread, meat and cheese.
 This is especially important when photographing food that balances a lot of textures, like sandwiches and burgers.

 Watch for harsh shadows